koltluo/omnimech/content/products/Substation/YB27-prefabricated-substation.md

 > We welcome global agents, distributors, retailers, and other partners to join us in developing mutually beneficial business relationships.
-Our products have received positive feedback from customers in many countries and regions, and we look forward to further expanding our influence. **Consultation Hotline: 150-6499-9739 E-Mail: Sales@lyskjd.com**
+Our products have received positive feedback from customers in many countries and regions, and we look forward to further expanding our influence. **Consultation Hotline: 150-6499-9739 E-Mail: sales@omnimech.cc**